suifengls/ft-lis/README.md

 3. check checksum X only, ideally

         Assume not error in proconditioning z=Br

         if cksQ* is incorrect -> cksR* is incorrect -> cksZ is incorrect(next iteration)

         if cksZ* is incorrect -> cksP* is incorrect -> cksX is incorrect

-3\*. check checksum of X and R
+4. check checksum of X and R, practicaly

 		step 3 is insufficient to detect all the error in all vectors